forcedotcom/salesforcedx-vscode/docs/articles/getting-started/migrate-from-forcecom-ide.md

    $ mkdir ./src/main/default
    ```

-1. Now that you’ve set up your project, it’s time to convert your metadata to the new [source format](Source-Format).
+1. Now that you’ve set up your project, it’s time to convert your metadata to [source format](Source-Format).
 To convert, run the following command.

     ```bash
     $ sfdx force:mdapi:convert --rootdir ./src --outputdir ./tmpsrc
     ```

-1. With the source in the new format and the directory structure set up, you can copy the new metadata into the correct place.
+1. Now that your files are in source format and the directory structure is set up, you can copy the metadata into the correct place.

    ```bash
    $ mv ./tmpsrc ./src/main/default